dafplant/CV/README.md

 #### Makers Academy (April 2019 - July 2019)

-Regarded as Europe's #1 coding bootcamp, Makers is a 16 week programming course that enables students to become full stack developers by means of self-directed learning, object oriented programming, pair programming, TDD and Agile methodologies.
+Regarded as Europe's #1 coding bootcamp, Makers is a 16 week programming course that enables students to become full stack developers by means of self-directed learning, object oriented programming, pair programming, TDD, Agile methodologies and XP values.

 ##### Languages: